lenskit/lk-rec-server/doc/configuration.rst

 All the packages necessary to run the recommendation server are in the requirements.txt file, which can be easily installed with the command: pip -r requirements.txt

 Docker configuration
-The steps to setup the recommendation server are:
+The steps to setup the recommendation server using Docker are:
     1)

 How to extend the recommendation server